Director of Graduate Studies: Scott Frickel

 - 24-credit units of coursework (16 for those entering the program with an approved master’s).
 This coursework must include:

-- The successful completion and defense of the dissertation.
 The faculty in sociology also strongly recommend:

 - One writing course (either SOC 2460: Sociology Paper Writing Seminar or a similar course approved by the graduate committee)